 Onboard, truck drivers and passengers were housed in cabins, serviced by two restaurants, shops, disco nightclub, live shows, promenade strolls.

-Since then, the ferry service has been without interval, served by 3 generations of vessels, and carrying millions of travellers.
+Since then, the ferry service has been without interval, served by 3 generations of vessels, and carrying millions of travelers.
 The last generation of ships was operated by P&O Ferries UK with two vessels - Pride of Bruges and Pride of York - alternating each night on the North Sea route.

 At the beginning of December 2020, P&O decided not to continue investing in this route.
 Pride of York departed from Hull (for the last time) on December 9, heading for Rotterdam Netherlands, after having been laid up in Hull since April 2020.
 Pride of Bruges left Zeebrugge (en route to Rotterdam) on January 4.